 4. Stato-kinetic and locomotor- reflex reactions of maintaining a certain position and movement of the body in space.

-5. Reflexes of maintaining homeostasis
+5. Reflexes for maintaining homeostasis

 • thermoregulation reflex

-• respiratory reflex
+• breathing reflex

-• heart reflex
+• cardiac reflex

 The reflex component is a reaction to irritation (movement, secretion, change in breathing, etc.).

 Conditioned reflexes, as a rule, reproduce the structure of the unconditioned reflex, since the conditioned stimulus excites the same nerve centers as the unconditioned one.
-Therefore, the composition of the components of the conditioned reflex is similar to the composition of the components of the unconditioned response.
+Therefore, the composition of the components of the conditioned reflex is similar to the composition of the components of the unconditioned reaction.

 The biological significance of conditioned reflexes is that they make it possible to adapt much better and more accurately to the conditions of existence and to survive in these conditions.

-Distinguish between external (unconditioned) inhibition of conditioned reflexes and internal (conditioned) inhibition.
+A distinction is made between external (unconditioned) inhibition of conditioned reflexes and internal (conditioned) inhibition.

-External inhibition of conditioned reflexes arises under the influence of extraneous stimuli that cause a new reflex reaction.
+External inhibition of conditioned reflexes occurs under the influence of extraneous stimuli that cause a new reflex reaction.
 This inhibition is called external because it develops as a result of processes occurring in areas of the cortex that are not involved in the implementation of this conditioned reflex.

-Another type is differential (discriminatory) inhibition.
+Another type is differentiated (discriminating) inhibition.

 The phenomenon of disinhibition also indicates the inhibitory nature of the processes of discrimination and extinction of conditioned reflexes.

-Conditioned reflexes are the reactions of the whole organism or any part of it to external or internal stimuli.
+Conditioned reflexes are reactions of the whole organism or any part of it to external or internal stimuli.
 They manifest themselves through the disappearance, weakening or strengthening of certain activities.

 Instincts